emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Especially, that is the case for any correctly implemented proxy that does not know how to use Request-Tag in requests and has only one client endpoint.
-When it receives concurrent incoming requests on the same resource, needs to make that very choice: either send a 5.03 with Max-Age (holding off the second operation), or to commence the second operation and reject any further requests on the first operation with 4.08 Request Entity Incompelte errors without forwarding them.
+When it receives concurrent incoming requests on the same resource, it needs to make that very choice: either send a 5.03 with Max-Age (holding off the second operation), or to commence the second operation and reject any further requests on the first operation with 4.08 Request Entity Incompelte errors without forwarding them.